 Jane O’Mahony is the Office Administrator, providing administrative support for all of the Office programs.
 She oversees the Office’s financial and HR related matters, in addition to contributing to any event planning and scheduling.
 Jane joined NYU in 2004 and previously worked with the Facilities & Construction Management and Energy Engineering teams.
 Her studies include Liberal Arts, Horticulture and Horticulture Therapy.

 Joann supports the Office in organizing events, developing student engagement initiatives, and coordinating the Green Grants program.
 Born and raised in New York City, she is passionate about sustainable urban dwelling through education and design.
 Her previous work includes green roof research and construction with NYC Parks and outreach for the DSNY organics collection program.
-She holds a B.F.A. in Photography and Imaging from NYU’s Tisch School of the Arts and enjoys rock climbing, capoeira, and trying new recipes.
+She holds a BFA in Photography and Imaging from NYU’s Tisch School of the Arts and is pursuing a Master of Urban Planning degree from NYU Wagner.